MaciekBielski/cLabs/README.md

 * `final` ends __virtual hierarchy__,
     - cannot be overwritten by derivative types
+    - also class can be final!
+        - all virtual functions made final
+        - further deriving from this class forbidden

+        class Bar final: public Foo { /* body */ };

 * __covariant return type__: prototypes (and "constness") of original and override functions have to match with one exception; if `orig_meth()` returns pointer/reference to `BaseX` then `deriv_meth()` may return pointer/reference to `DerivX`

 References